 What is structured data?

-What are the benefits of structured data?
+What are the benefits to using structured data?

 A huge benefit of structured data is the ability to proactively manage your business in a way you can’t when you’re dealing primarily with unstructured data.
 With the transparency and visibility structured data provides, business leaders can access trends, leverage predictive models, and overall make more data-informed decisions because they have a clear view of what’s happening across each part of the business and during each step of the process.
-Not to mention, automation only becomes possible when data is housed in a structured manner, and typically relies on communication between more than one system of structured data with another.

 On top of just being more easily accessible to employees, and being more easily analyzed by technology, structured data formats are more secure.
 This is because rather than data being all over the place (your desktop, a shared network drive, your filing cabinet, a notepad on your desk, a USB thumb drive, a sticky note in your pocket, etc.) all data is kept within a secure platform that has safeguards in place to prevent unauthorized access.
 Insurance industry software is increasingly moving toward zero-trust security protocols, which limit access to only authorized users and never assumes a user is authorized just because they logged in previously.